botfront/botfront/botfront/docs/guide/rasa/stories/README.md

 ### How branches are handled

 Under the hood, Botfront uses [Rasa checkpoints](https://rasa.com/docs/rasa/core/stories/#checkpoints).
-When you click branch, the mother and child stories are linked seamlessly with checkpoints, without the need of additional handling on the front end.
+When you click **branch story**, the parent and child stories are linked seamlessly with checkpoints, without the need of additional handling on the front end.

 ### Other branching features